As Kenya Struggles to Recover from a Tumultuous Election, America Must Stand by Its Side

 The democratic future of a key ally in East Africa is at stake.

 This week marked yet another chapter in the saga of Kenya’s now three-month-long presidential election.
-With the Supreme Court’s unanimous rejection of petitions to invalidate the October 26 “re-run,” it appears that the re-election of incumbent President Uhuru Kenyatta is all but confirmed.
+With the Supreme Court’s unanimous rejection of petitions to invalidate the Oct.
+26 “rerun,” it appears that the reelection of incumbent President Uhuru Kenyatta is all but confirmed.
 Although this may conclude the procedural drama of the election, the political crisis it has sparked shows no signs of abating.

 The country was first thrown into turmoil after the presidential election held on August 8 was nullified by the Supreme Court for “irregularities and illegalities.”
-The re-run on October 26 was boycotted by National Super Alliance (NASA) leader Raila Odinga, delivering Kenyatta a victory tarnished by continued challenges to his legitimacy.
+The rerun on October 26 was boycotted by National Super Alliance (NASA) leader Raila Odinga, delivering Kenyatta a victory tarnished by continued challenges to his legitimacy.
 In the weeks that followed, NASA launched a national resistance movement, petitions were filed with the Supreme Court seeking to overturn the presidential election results once again, and Odinga wrapped up a tour of Kenya’s most important ally, the United States.

-After two presidential polls and a landmark court ruling that overturned Kenyatta’s re-election, the future of Kenyan democracy is even less clear than when the process began.
+After two presidential polls and a landmark court ruling that overturned Kenyatta’s reelection, the future of Kenyan democracy is even less clear than when the process began.
 The flawed elections have reopened well-worn fault lines within Kenyan society over explosive issues, including divisive ethnic politics, political marginalization, corruption, and a winner-take-all system in which a loss resonates well beyond the election result.
 Kenyans know this and therefore put everything they can into ensuring their side wins the presidency.

 Yet what has Kenyatta really won?
 He is now at the helm of an even more geographically and ethnically divided country.
-The October 26 re-run was boycotted by NASA and turnout was much lower than the August 8 vote.
+The Oct.
+26 rerun was boycotted by NASA and turnout was much lower than the Aug.
+8 vote.
 Petitions calling for the invalidation of the vote were unanimously rejected by the Supreme Court on Monday.
 Kenyatta’s inauguration is scheduled for next Tuesday, but his critics will continue to question his electoral legitimacy.
 Given the enormous challenges facing the country, the Kenyan president needs all the legitimacy he can get.

 An old African proverb says that “when two bulls fight, it is the grass that suffers.”
 In this case, the two bulls are Kenyatta and his ruling Jubilee Party facing off against Odinga’s NASA coalition of opposition political parties.
 The grass, however, could be many things.